| | ||

 running again, and the fear of defaulting on our debt has been pushed off

 until after the new year, where does that leave mortgage interest rates?
+1) Talk of tapering has all but disappeared

 In September, the markets were driven on